Why I Don’t Pay Too Much Attention To A Fair PS Ratio And Fair PB Ratio

-My approach is straightforward.
-I look at those figures that are most closely related to the reason why I invest in stocks.
+Overall, my approach is straightforward.
+I look at those figures that are most closely related to my reason for investing in stocks.
 I invest in stocks because I want to become an owner of companies.
-I bear the risk and benefit from the success… like a real entrepreneur.
-So I have to think like an entrepreneur.
+I bear the risk and benefit from the success—like a real entrepreneur.
+So, I have to think like an entrepreneur.

 In my view, a perfect entrepreneur must have only one goal: To create value in the long term.
 However, this value does not lie in selling as many products as possible.
 Just give me 1 million EUR/USD, and I’ll make 500,000 EUR/USD in sales.
 I promise.
 Hence, relying on a price-to-sales ratio to justify an investment is extremely foolish.